zalando/restful-api-guidelines/events/events.md

  - Event type names must be url-safe.
 This is because the event type names are used by Nakadi as part of the URL for the event type and its stream.

  - Event type names should be lowercase words and numbers, using hypens, underscores or periods as separators.

+## {{ book.must }} Prepare for duplicate Events

+Event consumers must be able to process duplicate events.

+Most of the message broker and event buses, like Nakadi, guarantee “at-least-once” delivery.
+That is, one particular event is delivered to the consumer(s) one or more times.
+Other circumstances can also cause duplicate events.

+For example, described situation occurs if the publisher sends an event and cannot receive the acknowledgment (e.g. due to a network issue).
+In this case, the publisher will try to send the same event again.
+This leads to two identical events in the event bus which have to be processed by the consumer(s).
+Similar conditions can appear on the consumer side: an event has been processed successfully, but the consumer fails to confirm the processing.